IBM-Blockchain-Archive/marbles/docs/host_marbles_locally.md

 ![](/doc_images/localhost2.png)

-1. Next the settuping up panel should pop up.
+1. Next the set up panel should pop up.
 Ideally it will walk itself through the 3 stages of initial setup.
-	1. Enroll Admin - this step is communicating with your network's CA to verify the admin user credentails (enrollID/enrollSecret)
+	1. Enroll Admin - this step is communicating with your network's CA to verify the admin user credentials (enrollID/enrollSecret)
 		- If it fails double check the enrollID and enrollSecret fields in your blockchain credentials file
 	1. Finding Chaincode - this step is looking for the marbles chaincode on your peer.
 It is using the chaincode ID found in your blockchain credentials file.
 If this is a brand new network it will not exist yet.
 		- If the chaincode was instantiated but it was unable to find it try the "Retry" button.
-	1. Register Marble Owners - this step will create the marble owners you specificed in the marbles configuration JSON file
+	1. Register Marble Owners - this step will create the marble owners you specified in the marbles configuration JSON file
 		- This can take awhile 1-2minutes.
 Check your console logs for progress.

 ![](/doc_images/localhost3.png)